sandypockets/easy-dates/README.md

  ### Read the docs at [easy-dates.dev](https://easy-dates.dev)

-I created this library to solve a problem of my own.
-I noticed I was writing the same code over and over, and figured there are likely others experiencing the same challenges.
-Now `easy-dates` can be used to get simple data, like the number of days in a month, or what the date will be in X days, without importing a multi megabyte library or fiddling around with the Date object.
+`easy-dates` was developed to solve a problem.
+Working with dates in JavaScript is a pain, and most libraries for working with them are massive, some even cresting 6mb.
+In most cases, that adds more to the bundle than can be justified.
+To fix it, `easy-dates` offers much of the same functionality as those other libraries, with a considerably smaller footprint.

 Check out the full list of what `easy-dates` can do in the [documentation](https://easy-dates.dev), and feel free to submit an issue if there is a particular function you'd like to see get added.

-Please note that this library is currently experimental, and will likely undergo several breaking changes on the way to the 1.0.0 release.
-Until then, `easy-dates` is not suitable for production.

 ## Demo
-Check out a live demo of the latest `easy-dates` version on StackBlitz
+Check out a live demo of the latest `easy-dates` version on StackBlitz.

 [![Open easy-dates demo in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/edit/easy-dates-demo?file=src/App.js)